mikewest/internetdrafts/draft.md

 # IANA Considerations

-The permanent message header field registry (see {{RFC3864}}) SHOULD be updated with the following registration:
+The permanent message header field registry (see {{RFC3864}}) shall be updated with the following registration:

 ## Origin-Cookie

-Header field name
+- Header field name: Origin-Cookie
-: Origin-Cookie

-Applicable protocol
-: http
+- Applicable protocol: http

-Status
-: standard
+- Status: standard

-Author/Change controller
-: IETF
+- Author/Change controller: IETF

-Specification document
-: This specification (see {{origin-cookie-header-field}})
+- Specification document: This specification (see {{origin-cookie-header-field}})

 # Acknowledgements

-The origin cookie concept documented here is heavily indebted to and based upon Adam Barth's {{draft-abarth-cake-01}} document.
+The origin cookie concept documented here is heavily indebted to and based upon Adam Barth's {{draft-abarth-cake-01}} document, as well as Andrew Bortz, Adam Barth, and Alexei Czeskis' paper {{origin-cookies-w2sp}}.

 --- back